zx64/direct816-demos/README.md

 - Palette conversion can be performed inside the DMA transfer to the display with the help of some PIO tricks, which avoids needing to write back to memory.
     - This gets a lot more complex once layers enter the picture
+    - In progress on another branch, but inital results seem close to doing this work on the CPU and thus a less exciting prospect than when I first got it working on the original Tufty2040.

 ## For this repository and the demos:
 - Tidy up code duplication between the two testbeds